Rebecca Roanhorse: Between Earth and Sky

 In their Locus review of Black Sun, Alex Brown calls the book "a brilliant work of art", and lauds the characters, the worldbuilding, the magic system, and the way queerness is normalized and gender hierarchies absent in the world of the novel.
 Kirkus Reviews praised the characterization and political intrigue, calling it "the next big thing".
 Grimdark Magazine said Black Sun was "nearly impossible to put down", and praised the skilled combination of action and character-driven plot.

 Fevered Star received a positive review from Kirkus Reviews, which called it "an excellent second installment".
 It received a starred review from Library Journal, which called the novel "amazingly complex".
 Writing for Tor.com, Angela Maria Spring gave the second book a moderately positive review.
 She praised the complex plot and felt that Naranpa's character arc was the strongest of all of the characters, but felt that the pacing was slow and that the novel suffered from Serapio's separation from Xiala.

 Alex Brown's Locus review of Mirrored Heavens pointed out the high expectations the first two books created for the final installment of the trilogy, and reassured that they were "not disappointed" by the "high drama and shocking moments" delivered.
 Brown writes, "Roanhorse has built a vast, intricate world unlike anything else out there.
 The trappings are familiar—young people resisting fate, gods enacting ancient feuds with human avatars, power-hungry madmen—but the execution is decidedly unique."
 Kirkus Reviews asserts that "Roanhorse’s fans won’t be surprised to hear that she’s crafted a complex, suspenseful, and ultimately satisfying ending to her masterful trilogy."
 Publishers Weekly called Roanhorse "in top form" and the conclusion to the series "satisfying".

+Personal life

+Roanhorse currently lives in New Mexico with her husband Michael Roanhorse, who is Navajo, and their daughter.
+Michael is a jewelry artist.